 Norway has one of the highest standards of living in the world, which means that it is also one of the most expensive countries out there.
 However, when it comes to education, Norway can pride itself in high quality, with students not having to pay tuition fees at any level, especially Bachelor's.

 If you want to go and study here, you should know a little bit about the living costs and what expenses you should expect, as an eager student in a foreign country.

 Most sought-after disciplines in Norway

-First of all, Norway has a lot of fields you can study in.
+First of all, Norway has a lot of fields you can study in, as well as a lot of high-quality institutions.
 However, the most popular and sought-after disciplines for students are: